maibennett/sta235/exampleSite/content/Classes/Week8/_index.en.md

 ## What we will cover

-In this class we will cover Instrumental Variables, how it relates to a Fuzzy Regression Discontinuity Desing, and also take time for some questions and review for the midterm.
+In this class we will finish with estimation in an RDD setting, and cover Instrumental Variables, how it relates to noncompliance in an RCT and Fuzzy Regression Discontinuity Desings.

 ## Recommended readings/videos